Natural Health Products

 In herbal medicine, mugwort is traditionally used orally (by mouth) to:

 - help with digestion

 - stimulate bile secretion

-There is no scientific evidence to support the use of mugwort for medical treatment.
 There is not enough reliable scientific evidence to show whether mugwort is effective for any of these uses.

 Your health care provider may have recommended this product for other conditions.
 Contact a health care provider if you have questions.

 What else should I be aware of?

 There is not enough information to determine the safety of mugwort.
 If you experience any unexplained side effects while taking mugwort, you should stop taking it immediately and seek medical advice.

 There have been reports of respiratory and skin allergic responses.
 If you experience breathing problems, wheezing, shortness of breath, asthma, skin rash, hives, eczema, or other respiratory or skin reactions, stop using mugwort and contact your health care provider.

 Mugwort has no known interactions with other medications.